Gregorius Radvenis

-Gregorius Radvenis or Gregorius Heidrikis (November 11, 1903 in Parausiai estate, Vilkaviškis county – December 26, 1989 in Los Angeles, California) was a squadron commander in the Lithuanian Air Force.
+Gregorius Radvenis or Gregorius Heidrikis, first name also Gregor (November 11, 1903 in Parausiai estate, Vilkaviškis county – December 26, 1989, in Los Angeles, California) was a squadron commander in the Lithuanian Air Force.
 He achieved the rank of captain in 1936.
 He became a qualified glider pilot pioneering and promoting gliding in Lithuania and holding the first gliding records in Lithuania.
 He managed and taught at gliding schools.

 Biography

 On November 22, 1922, Radvenis enlisted as a volunteer in the Lithuanian Army, where he was assigned as an air force mechanic.
 On May 9, 1923, he joined a pilot training group.
 On June 30, 1925, he completed the Air Force officers' school and on September 1, he was commissioned to the rank of junior lieutenant.